Takeaways from the case of WikiLeaks founder Julian Assange

 He’s accused of conspiring in 2010 with Chelsea Manning, then a U.S. Army intelligence analyst who leaked troves of classified material to WikiLeaks, to crack a password that would give her higher-level access to classified computer networks.

 Prosecutors say Assange and Manning tried to conceal Manning’s role as a source by deleting chat logs and removing usernames from sensitive records that were shared.
-They used a special folder to transmit classified and national defense information, according to the indictment.
+They used a special folder to transmit classified and national defense information, the indictment says.
 Assange ultimately requested more information related to the password, telling Manning that while he had tried to crack it, he “had no luck so far.”

 PRESS FREEDOM IMPLICATIONS

-Assange and his supporters say he is a journalist who deserves legal protections for publishing stolen material.
+Assange and his supporters say he’s a journalist who deserves legal protections for publishing stolen material.
 But the indictment doesn’t really have to do with whether Assange is a journalist.

 The allegations don’t relate to the publication of classified information but focus on his attempts to obtain the material in what prosecutors say was an illegal manner.